Arms to Iraq Inquiry report published

-15 February 1996 – The Arms to Iraq Inquiry, chaired by Sir Richard Scott, a senior judge, is finally published after a three year long investigation.
-It revealed that, despite signing up to a United Nations ban on exporting arms to either party in the Iraq-Iran war, that the British government had deliberately and secretly relaxed criteria for the export of arms and equipment of military use to the Iraqi dictatorship in the hope of giving it a crucial technical edge in the conflict, while also winning a share of Saddam Hussein’s huge defence budget.
+On 15 February 1996, the Arms to Iraq Inquiry, chaired by Sir Richard Scott, a senior judge, was finally published after a three year long investigation.
+It revealed that, despite signing up to a United Nations ban on exporting arms to either party in the Iraq-Iran war, the British government had deliberately and secretly relaxed criteria for the export of arms and equipment of military use to the Iraqi dictatorship.
+The objective had been to give Saddam Hussein’s regime a crucial technical edge in its conflict with Iran, while also winning a lucrative share of the country’s bloated defence budget.

-John Major, who at the time of these covert exports was acting as Foreign Secretary, claimed he had not been briefed on any policy changes.
-However, it is known that in 1989 William Waldegrave, Minister of State at the Foreign Office, gave his approval for the relaxation of guidelines although assuring MPs at the same time that there had been no change of policy.
-Although the Inquiry exonerated Waldegrave of “duplicitous intent,” it observed that the government failed in its duty to report what amounted to an effective change of policy to parliament, and attributed this to the fear of public opposition.
+John Major, who at the time of these covert exports was acting as Foreign Secretary, Chancellor of the Exchequer or Prime Minister, claimed he had not been briefed on any policy changes.1 Despite such assertions, Scott observed that Major ‘knew that the government had decided to change the guidelines.’2 In 1989, William Waldegrave, Minister of State at the Foreign Office, had given his approval for their relaxation, while at the same time assuring MPs that there had been no change of policy.
+The inquiry exonerated Waldegrave of ‘duplicitous intent,’ although noting that he had ‘strenuously and consistently asserted his belief, in the face of a volume of overwhelming evidence to the contrary, that policy on defence sales to Iraq had indeed remained unchanged.’3 He had therefore unwittingly given ‘inadequate and misleading replies to parliament.’4 It would, however, have stretched credulity to have reached such generous conclusions for the entire government and the inquiry concluded, that it had disregarded its duty to report what amounted to an effective change of policy to parliament, and attributed this to the fear of public opposition.